waterjump/volca-share/README.md

 🎹 **Sequence support**: VolcaShare allows users to save sequences of notes to accompany their synth patch, just like the Volcas allow you do with their built in sequencer.
 👀 **Discoverability / Ranking**: Tags can be used to categorize and navigate patches.
 A sorting algorithm based on completeness and freshness places more relevant patches higher on browse pages.
 🔀 **Patch randomization**: Change parameters randomly with the click of a button.
 (Especially good mileage using the Keys with MIDI sync up.)
+🥸 **[Volca Bass Emulator](https://www.volcashare.com/bass/emulator)**: Tweak knobs and make fun sounds and patterns directly in the browser, while bored at work, or on your phone on the toilet - wherever.

 ## Under the hood
 This application is built on these key frameworks/libraries: